Gillo Pontecorvo: Early films

 After the Second World War and his return to Italy, Pontecorvo decided to leave journalism for filmmaking, a shift that appears to have been developing for some time.
 The catalyst was his seeing Roberto Rossellini's Paisà (1946).
 He bought a 16mm camera and shot several documentaries, mostly self-funded, beginning with Missione Timiriazev in 1953.
 He directed Giovanna, which was one episode of La rosa dei venti (1957), a film made of episodes by several directors.

 In 1957, he directed his first full-length film, La grande strada azzurra (The Wide Blue Road), which foreshadowed his mature style of later films.
-It explores the life of a fisherman and his family on a small island in the Adriatic Sea.
+It explores the life of a fisherman and his family on a small island off the coast of Sardinia.
 Because of the scarcity of fish in nearby waters, the fisherman, Squarciò, has to sail out to the open sea, where he fishes illegally with bombs.
 The film won a prize at the Karlovy Vary International Film Festival.
 Pontecorvo spent months, and sometimes years, researching the material for his films in order to accurately represent the social situations he explored.

 In the next two years, Pontecorvo directed Kapò (1960), a drama set in a Nazi death camp.
 The plot of the film is about an escape attempt from a concentration camp by a young Jewish girl.
 In 1961 it was the Italian candidate for the United States' Academy Awards, and it was nominated for an Oscar for Best Foreign-Language Film.
 In this same year, the film won two awards: the Italian National Syndicate of Film Journalists awarded Didi Perego a Silver Ribbon for best supporting actress, and the Mar del Plata Film Festival awarded Susan Strasberg for best actress.